Fellows During a Group Discussion.

 Supporting Lived-Experience Leadership.

-Launching the Global Disability Leadership Academy.
+The Global Disability Leadership Academy.

 We want to support the global network of disability justice activists to become the next generation of change makers.